ziad-saab/wordpress-api-nextjs-theme/README.md

 export default withLayout(HomePage);
 ```

+:warning: **NOTE**: You might have to restart your Next.js server after adding the layout.

 That's it.
 The component's code stays the same, but we export a wrapped version of it instead.
 Now,
 do the same with the other two pages and look at the result in your browser.